denosaurs/deno_python/README.md

 It acts as a bridge between the two languages, enabling you to pass data and execute python code from within your deno applications.
-This enables access to the large and wonderful [python ecosystem](https://pypi.org/) while remaining native (unlike a runtime like the wondeful [pyodide](https://github.com/pyodide/pyodide) which is compiled to wasm, sandboxed and may not work with all python packages) and simply using the existing python installation.
+This enables access to the large and wonderful [python ecosystem](https://pypi.org/) while remaining native (unlike a runtime like the wonderful [pyodide](https://github.com/pyodide/pyodide) which is compiled to wasm, sandboxed and may not work with all python packages) and simply using the existing python installation.